ryanfortner/box64-debs/README.md

 # Box64 Debian Repository

 This is a simple Debian repository for the [box64](https://github.com/ptitSeb/box64) project, intended for my own personal use.
-New versions are compiled every 24 hours.
+New versions are compiled every 24 hours if a new commit has been made.

 ### Repository installation
 Involves adding .list file and gpg key for added security.